4 Things you should do when you move into a New Home

 (How many of us give up with clock in the car, and decide that living 6 months in the future is infinitely preferable to wading through a huge car manual trying to find the tiny paragraph dedicated to the overly complicated clock setting?)

 Anyway, I’m not really worried about the car.
 Its your Home, and in fact, you & your family, that matters this weekend.
+Keeping your Home safe is simple, and quick.
 Let me explain…..

 Give your RCDs a bit of exercise